December 14

 By Jeff Swanson

-EasyLanguage, ES, Market Edge, SPY
+EasyLanguage, ES, seasonality, SPY

 With the Christmas season upon us, I thought it would be interesting to review how the S&P behaves in the days just before Christmas.
 Do the days just before this holiday tend to be bullish, bearish, or neutral?